Transport information geometry I: Riemannian calculus on probability simplex: Introduction

-In this paper, we study the Riemannian structure of the probability simplex supported on finite states with $L^2$-Wasserstein metric tensor, a topic founded by \cite{chow2012, EM1, M}.
-And we further extend the derivations into the infinite dimensional density manifold.
-We pay special attention to the finite states for two reasons.
-On one hand, many realistic models, such as population genetics \cite{Fisher-Rao1} and statistical models \cite{Amari, IG}, are built on finite states.
-Moreover, numerical schemes of Fokker-Planck equations \cite{liC} and Schr{\"o}dinger equations \cite{li-SE} are usually designed on the finite discrete grids.
-On the other hand, the finite states will guide us the intuition for the study of infinite dimensional settings.
+In this paper, we complete answer this question in finite dimensional sample space.
+We study the Riemannian structure of $L^2$-Wasserstein metric in the probability simplex supported on finite graphs \cite{li-theory}, a topic initialized in \cite{chow2012, EM1, M}, and further extend the derivations into the infinite-dimensional positive smooth density manifold.
+The approach follows the study of a linear weighted Laplacian operator (a concept defined in section \ref{section2}), and the construction of Shahshahani metric, also known as Fisher-Rao metric in evolutionary dynamics \cite{Fisher-Rao1} and information geometry \cite{Amari, divergence, IG2}.

-The approach mainly follows the study of linear weighted Laplacian operator (a concept defined in section \ref{section2}) in \cite{li-SE, li-theory, li-thesis}.
-The result is sketched as follows.
-We construct a Riemannian metric tensor in the discrete positive measure space $(\mathcal{M}_+, g)$, where $g$ is a positive definite metric tensor in positive orthant.
-In Theorem 1, we show that the probability simplex endowed with the $L^2$-Wasserstein metric tensor $(\mathcal{P}_+, g_W)$ is a submanifold of $(\mathcal{M}_+, g)$.
-By the geometry structures in $(\mathcal{M}_+, g)$, we derive the corresponding ones in $(\mathcal{P}_+, g_W)$, including Christopher symbol, volume form, Laplacian-Beltrami and Hessian operators by [Proposition 2-9].
-Similar derivations are also provided in the infinite dimensional density manifold by [Proposition 10-18].
-The Hessian operator in density manifold is provided by [Proposition 15 and \ref{Hess_new}], by which the connection among the metric tensor in $\mathcal{P}(M)$, Bakry-{\'E}mery $\Gamma_2$ operator and Yano formula in $M$ are introduced in [Proposition \ref{col}].
+The main result is sketched as follows.
+We construct a Riemannian metric tensor in the discrete positive measure space (positive orthant) $(\mathcal{M}_+, g)$, where $g$ is a positive definite metric tensor depending on the linear weighted graph Laplacian operator.
+In Theorem 1, we show that the probability manifold is endowed with the $L^2$-Wasserstein metric, as a submanifold of $(\mathcal{M}_+, g)$.
+Following the geometry structures in $(\mathcal{M}_+, g)$, we derive the corresponding ones in the probability manifold, such as torsion-free Christoffel symbol, volume form, Laplace-Beltrami, and Hessian operators by Proposition 2-9.
+Similar derivations are also provided in the infinite-dimensional positive density manifold by Proposition 10-18.
+The Hessian operator in density manifold is provided by Proposition \ref{Hess_new}, by which the connection between the metric tensor in $\mathcal{P}(M)$ and Bakry-{\'E}mery $\Gamma_2$ operator in $M$ is introduced in Proposition \ref{col}, in which the Bochner's and Yano's formulas are connected.
+Here we emphasize the mathematical relation between the Fisher-Rao metric and Wasserstein metric for deriving Gamma two operators.
+This fact becomes clear by formulating the torsion-free Wasserstein Christoffel symbol explicitly.